-- with respect to Bank Rossiya, Promsvyazbank, VEB.RF, VTB Bank, Otkritie FC Bank, Novikombank, Sovcombank, Sberbank, Credit Bank of Moscow, Dalnevostochny Bank, Alfa-Bank, Rosbank, Tinkoff Bank, MRB Bank and CMRBank if this is necessary for the purchase, import or transport of agricultural and food products, including wheat and fertilisers; - with respect to VTB Bank and the National Settlement Depository (NSD) if
+- with respect to certain specified designated individuals and entities (including, inter alia, Petr Aven, Mikhail Fridman, German Khan, Alexey Kuzmichev and Technopromexport) if this is necessary for the sale and transfer by 30 June 2024 of proprietary rights, directly or indirectly, owned by one of those individuals or entities in a legal person, entity or body established in the EU, and the proceeds of such sale and transfer are frozen; - with respect to JSC "Alabuga" Special Economic Zone of Industrial and Production Type, if this is necessary for the termination by 20 June 2024 of contracts concluded with the entity before 19 December 2023; - with respect to Bank Rossiya, Promsvyazbank, VEB.RF, VTB Bank, Otkritie FC Bank, Novikombank, Sovcombank, Sberbank, Credit Bank of Moscow, Dalnevostochniy Bank, Alfa-Bank, Rosbank, Tinkoff Bank, MRB Bank, CMRBank and AlfaStrakhovanie Group if this is necessary for the purchase, import or transport of agricultural and food products, including wheat and fertilisers; - with respect to VTB Bank and the National Settlement Depository (NSD) if

-(i) this is necessary for the disposal or transfer of securities by an EU entity currently or previously controlled by VTB Bank, (ii) such disposal or transfer is completed by 31 December 2023, and (iii) such disposal or transfer is carried out based on operations or contracts concluded with or otherwise involving VTB Bank and the NSD before 3 June 2022; - under certain circumstances, with respect to the conversion by 25 December 2023 by EU nationals, EU residents or EU entities of a depositary receipt with Russian underlying security held with the NSD for the purpose of selling the underlying security if the depositary receipt was issued before 3 June 2022 and the relevant request for authorisation was submitted by 25 September 2023;

-- if this is strictly necessary for the setting-up, certification or evaluation of a firewall which (i) removes the control by designated persons or entities over the assets of a non-designated EU entity and (ii) ensures that no further funds or economic resources accrue for the benefit of the designated persons or entities; - with respect to designated individuals who, prior to their designation, "held a significant role in international trade in agricultural and food products, including wheat and fertilisers" if this is necessary for the sale, supply, transfer or export of agricultural and food products, including wheat and fertilisers, to third countries in order to address food security; or - if this is necessary for the sale and transfer within 6 months from the date of the listing of the relevant designated person of proprietary rights in a legal person, entity or body established in the EU where those proprietary rights are directly or indirectly owned by a designated person provided that the proceeds of such sale and transfer remain frozen.
+(i) this is necessary for the disposal or transfer of securities by an EU entity currently or previously controlled by VTB Bank, (ii) such disposal or transfer is completed by 31 December 2023, and (iii) such disposal or transfer is carried out based on operations or contracts concluded with or otherwise involving VTB Bank and the NSD before 3 June 2022; - under certain circumstances, with respect to the conversion by 25 December 2023 by EU nationals, EU residents or EU entities of a depositary receipt with Russian underlying security held with the NSD for the purpose of selling the underlying security if the depositary receipt was issued before 3 June 2022 and the relevant request for authorisation was submitted by 25 September 2023; - if this is strictly necessary for the setting-up, certification or evaluation of a firewall which (i) removes the control by designated persons or entities over the assets of a non-designated EU entity and (ii) ensures that no further funds or economic resources accrue for the benefit of the designated persons or entities; - with respect to designated individuals who, prior to their designation, "held a significant role in international trade in agricultural and food products, including wheat and fertilisers" if this is necessary for the sale, supply, transfer or export of agricultural and food products, including wheat and fertilisers, to third countries in order to address food security; or - if this is necessary for the sale and transfer within 6 months from the date of the listing of the relevant designated person of proprietary rights in a legal person, entity or body established in the EU where those proprietary rights are directly or indirectly owned by a designated person provided that the proceeds of such sale and transfer remain frozen.

-Council Regulation (EU) No. 269/2014 provides for a reporting obligation for EU operators, generally requiring them, in particular, to supply immediately any information which would facilitate implementation of Council Regulation (EU) No. 269/2014 to the competent authority of the EU Member State where they are resident or located within two weeks of acquiring this information, such as:
+Council Regulation (EU) No. 269/2014 provides for a reporting obligation for EU operators, generally requiring them, in particular, to supply immediately any information which would facilitate implementation of Council